-These past few years she has become interested in Computer Science and technology, but she was very surprised when she found that she was only one of a few girls in her CS classes.
+In high school, Suhani became interested in Computer Science and technology, but she was very surprised when she found that she was only one of a few girls in her CS classes.
 Living in the bay area, she expected to see a lot more female representation in her classes, and she couldn’t begin to imagine what issues and problems girls were facing across the country let alone around the world.
 As a result, she decided to dedicate her Girl Scout Gold Award project to combat this issue and created her project 1000 bits of hope.
 Although the project started off as her gold award, she strives to continue this project and further develop the platform she has created.

 Girl Scout Councils